onmyway133/onmyway133.github.io/writing/index.md

 - How to make tag selection view in React Native [#271](https://github.com/onmyway133/blog/issues/271)
 - Next to first, next to nothing [#272](https://github.com/onmyway133/blog/issues/272)
 - How to run Android apps in Bitrise [#273](https://github.com/onmyway133/blog/issues/273)
-- 20 recommended utility apps for macOS [#274](https://github.com/onmyway133/blog/issues/274)
+- 20 recommended utility apps for macOS [#274](https://github.com/onmyway133/blog/issues/274) :star:
 - How to make Unity games in pure C# [#275](https://github.com/onmyway133/blog/issues/275)
 - How to set up ESLint and EditorConfig in React Native projects [#276](https://github.com/onmyway133/blog/issues/276)
 - How to use Bitrise CI for React Native apps [#277](https://github.com/onmyway133/blog/issues/277)